 What Should I Do at the Dentist?

 When you go to the dentist, make sure you let him know that you’re pregnant.
 You should also ask any questions you have about dental work while you’re pregnant and how it might affect the baby.
 If you’re having some restorative treatments done, use as little medicine as possible for your procedure.
-However, make sure you are comfortable, you should not feel any pain during a dental procedure.
+However, make sure you’re comfortable as you shouldn’t feel any pain during a dental procedure.

 What If I Can’t Afford a Dentist Visit?